-Quick Facts: What You Should Know About Filling the U.S. Supreme Court Vacancy
+Quick Facts: What You Should Know About Filling U.S. Supreme Court Vacancies

 What does the Constitution say about Supreme Court vacancies?